traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 <br>

+^ the first project i ever made was...

 ^ festival

 ^ copied an instructables tutorial

 ^ bought a kit with preset light programs